scalar-labs/scalar-kubernetes/README.md

 ### [Terraform Examples](./examples)

-The Terraform examples directory is here to help deploy the infrastructure e.g: Cassandra, Monitor and Kubernetes.
-AAll terraform modules are in [scalar-terraform](https://github.com/scalar-labs/scalar-terraform)
+The examples directory contains a set of Terraform modules to deploy the infrastructure e.g: Network, Cassandra, Monitor, and Kubernetes cluster.
+Those modules basically configure parameters and delegate actual creation to the terraform modules defined in [scalar-terraform](https://github.com/scalar-labs/scalar-terraform)

 ### [Charts](./charts)